binamelato/MCCloud/func/readme.txt

-This place for all main function.
+This place for all main functions.